by Marty Dodson

 In my experience, nobody is trying to keep anyone out.

-There are camps that try to keep most of their artists cut songs from within the camp.
+Yes, there are camps that want their artists cut songs from within the camp.
 But, even those camps are after the same thing.
 If you increase their chances at getting that one thing, then you are in like the long lost cousin at a family reunion who just won the Powerball.

 What is that one thing, you might ask? $$Money$$, my friends.
 It’s the same reason the family reunion welcomes cousin Lenny who was last seen stealing granny’s Oldsmobile 20 years ago if he pulls up this year in a Bentley.